mfherbst/ReducedBasis.jl/docs/src/examples/xxz_ed.md

 ```

 Finally, we can take a look at the results.
-Note that we need to transpose the `magnetization` matrix, to use the rows as the x-axis.
+Note that, to plot a magnetization heatmap, we need to transpose the `magnetization` matrix, in order to use the rows as the x-axis.
 In addition to the magnetization, let us also plot the parameter points at which we performed truth solves in the offline stage:

 ```@example xxz_ed